-By the end of this course students will be able to speak and understand basic French in a variety of everyday situations.
+By the end of this course you will be able to speak and understand basic French in a variety of everyday situations.

-Learning Outcomes: students will begin to learn how to communicate in everyday situations using the four language skills of speaking, listening, reading and writing.
+Learning Outcomes: you will begin to learn how to communicate in everyday situations using the four language skills of speaking, listening, reading and writing.

-There are no formal entry requirements for the first term of the course, although students should have a good level of basic literacy.
+There are no formal entry requirements for the first term of the course, although you should have a good level of basic literacy.

-This course contains a short accredited qualification, which consists of planning and carrying out several different French projects using a range of taught skills.
-Students keep a portfolio of work which will be assessed internally by Newbury College and also externally via the awarding body.
-Upon successful completion of the qualification, students are awarded the Level 1 Award in Learning, Employability and Progression for French.
+This course contains a short, accredited qualification, which consists of planning and carrying out several different ceramic projects using a range of taught skills.
+Students keep a portfolio and photographic evidence of work which will be assessed internally by Newbury College and externally via the awarding body.
+Upon successful completion of the qualification, students are awarded the Level 1 Award in Learning, Employability and Progression for Ceramics.

-After completing all three terms of French Beginners, students can progress onto the French Intermediate course at Newbury College.
+After completing all three terms of French Beginners, you can progress onto the French Intermediate course at Newbury College.